alermol/REcomp2/README.md

 # REcomp2

-Pipeline for comparative analysis potentially unlimited results of RepeatExplorer runs
+Pipeline for comparative analysis potentially unlimited number results of RepeatExplorer runs

 ## Description

+Pipeline performs clustering of consensues and 'other' contigs (optionally) from potentially unlimited number of RepeatExplorer runs based on sequences homology that detecting using BLASTn.

+Main steps of pipeline's work:

+1. Collection of all sequences for analysis (consensuses, references (if presented) and contigs (optionally)) in one FASTA file

+2. Split FASTA file in chunks for parallel

+3. All to all chunks BLASTn for building of the connectivity table

+4. Building a graph in memory using QuickUnion algorithm

+5. Extraction all connectivity components in graph

+6. Filtration of connectivity components based on their content

+7. Writing of selected superclusters in separate FASTA

+8. Filtering contigs if necessary

+9. Report with information about each selected supercluster generation

 ## Installation

-Pipeline was tested on Ubuntu 18.04.3

 Install Anaconda with python 3 from [official website](https://www.anaconda.com/products/individual)